metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Check your emails
 	* => you shall receive the info email for the procurement bidding for each user of your bpartners
 	* => there are 2 different mail templates for the info, one for when qty is set, and one when not; make sure it's the correct one for your set up!
-	* => the attached jaspers include all info for your RfQ (P0001, qties etc.) and the info for each bparter (address, user etc.) as well
+	* => the attached jaspers include all info for your RfQ (P0001, qty needed etc.) and the info for each bparter (address, user etc.) as well

 1. If one or more of your bpartners has a procurement flatrate term for P0001, run the Anbauplanung Auswertung Excel now, for the dates covered by the RfQ and P0001
 	* leave the report(s) open for comparison!